 Buying & Storing

-Before storing radishes, it always helps to remove the greens from the radish so that both will keep longer.
-Store radishes for up to 2 weeks in a plastic bag or wrapped in a damp paper towel in the refrigerator.
+Before storing radishes, it’s helpful to remove the greens from the radish so that both will keep longer.
+Store radishes for up to 2 weeks in a plastic bag, or wrapped in a damp paper towel in the refrigerator.
 Store greens separately wrapped in a damp paper towel in the crisper drawer of your refrigerator.
 Use the greens as soon as possible.
-For longer-term storage, daikon and winter radish varieties may be packed in moist sand and kept in a cool, but not freezing, place like a basement.
 Radishes and their pods can be pickled or canned for long-term storage.

-Here is one of my favorite parts about radishes…all parts of the radish plant are edible, including the pods.
+Preparation – all parts of the radish plant are edible, including the pods.
 The pods can be eaten raw, tossed in a salad, stir-fried, or pickled.
-Before you use radishes, remove the greens from the root and set aside (you can wash and eat the greens cooked or raw, or add to stock).
+Before you use radishes, remove the greens from the root and set aside.
+You can wash and eat the greens cooked or raw, or add to stock.
 Scrub the radishes gently with a brush or rub with a dish towel to remove any garden soil.
-Radishes do not need to be peeled, though with some varieties you might want to, as they can have a woody outer layer.
+Radishes do not need to be peeled, though some varieties have a woody outer layer.

-A quick note I learned recently while researching the blog, radishes are generally interchangeable in recipes, however, their pungency varies so always make sure to taste them first.
-For example, watermelon and daikon radishes are much milder than French or red radishes and tend to serve different purposes in recipes, so always taste test and do your research about the best substitution options.
+Radishes are generally interchangeable in recipes, however, their pungency varies so always make sure to taste them first.
+For example, watermelon and daikon radishes are much milder than French or red radishes and tend to serve different purposes in recipes, so always taste test in order to find the best substitution options.

-Steaming: Leave radishes whole (remove the greens just below the top of the radish) and place in the steamer basket of a medium pot (over an inch of boiling water) for 8-12 minutes.
-The total time for steaming will depend on the size of the radishes.
-They should be steamed until tender but not mushy.
-Once they are done you can roll them in butter and sprinkle with salt, pepper, and fresh herbs.
-You can also let them cool and have them on a salad.
+Steam – keep radishes whole (remove the greens just below the top of the radish) and place in the steamer basket of a medium pot (over an inch of boiling water) for 8-12 minutes.
+Steam until tender but not mushy.
+Once they are done, roll them in butter and sprinkle with salt, pepper, and fresh herbs.

-Soups: You can also use radishes in soups and stews as you would turnips.
+Soup – Use radishes in soups and stews similarly as you would use turnips.
 Radishes are much more biting than turnips, so as long as you consider the flavoring change and adjust the amount added accordingly, they can be used chopped, sliced, or whole.

-Greens: The greens are even more versatile than the actual radish.
-You can sauté the greens as you would spinach, add them raw to a salad mix, put them on pizza, add them to soups, have them as a side dish, blend them into a delicious pesto, stir-fry them with various kinds of rice or grain, pickle them, or use them as a garnish.
+Greens – the greens are even more versatile than the actual radish.
+Sauté the greens as you would spinach, add them raw to a salad mix, put on pizza, add to soups, enjoy as a side dish, blend into a delicious pesto, stir-fry with various kinds of rice or grain, pickle, or use as a garnish.